 The Compensation Committee believes that granting equity-based incentives can provide officers and employees with a strong economic interest in maximizing stock price appreciation over the long term.
 The Committee also believes that the practice of granting equity-based incentives can be useful in retaining and recruiting the key talent necessary to ensure the Company's continued success.
-This element of compensation is governed by the 2010 Plan which provides for grants of incentive stock options ("ISOs"); nonqualified stock options; stock appreciation rights ("SARs"); restricted stock units ("RSUs"); and shares of restricted and unrestricted stock to our executives, directors and employees.
+This element of compensation is governed by the Company's 2010 Stock Incentive Plan (the "2010 Plan") which provides for grants of incentive stock options ("ISOs"); nonqualified stock options; stock appreciation rights ("SARs"); restricted stock units ("RSUs"); and shares of restricted and unrestricted stock to our executives, directors and employees.
 The 2010 Plan is administered by our Compensation Committee, which reviews management's recommendations concerning persons to be granted awards, and determines the number of and type of equity-based awards to be granted to each such person, and the terms and conditions of any grant as permitted under the 2010 Plan.

-In determining the size of a share-based award to a Named Executive Officer, or whether to grant a share-based award, the Compensation Committee considers not only competitive market factors, changes in responsibility, prior year compensation and the executive officer's performance, but also the number, term and vesting of stock-based awards previously granted to the officer.
+In determining whether to grant a share-based award to a Named Executive Officer and if so, in assessing the size of a share-based award, the Compensation Committee considers not only competitive market factors, changes in responsibility, prior year compensation and the executive officer's performance, but also the number, term and vesting of stock-based awards previously granted to the officer.
 The Compensation Committee may also consider the total compensation package or changes made thereto, when determining whether to make a stock-based award.
 The number of shares granted to a Named Executive Officer, and whether shares are granted, is determined by the Compensation Committee based on its consideration of the nature of the Named Executive Officer's individual responsibilities and short and long-term contributions.
 In connection with its review of compensation matters for the Company's executive officers, the Compensation Committee also reviews information regarding the overall compensation, including stock-based awards, of similarly situated executives at peer companies.
-The Compensation Committee makes recommendations to the Board of Directors with respect to such awards based on the foregoing facts.
+In 2020, there were no share-based awards to Named Executive Officers.